Ashadhi Ekadashi 2026: Pandharpur Wari, Vitthal Rukmini and Bhakti!

 Devotees traditionally observe nirjala (no-water) fasts or phalahar (fruit-only).
 Daytime is filled with Tulsi puja, chanting “Vitthal Vitthal,” and night-time with bhajans and kirtans.

-The fast concludes at dawn on the 12th lunar day (Dwadashi) which would be 7 July, 2025 this year.
-Devotees also take a ritual dip in the Chandrabhaga river before entering the temple .
+The fast concludes at dawn on the 12th lunar day (Dwadashi) which would be 26 July, 2026 this year.

 Spiritual & Cultural Resonance